 This limit only applies for NRQL queries run via our APIs, and doesn't apply to queries run from the UI.

 This limit is 3,000 queries per account per minute.
-When this limit is exceeded, queries may be rejected until the number of queries no longer exceeds the limit.
+When you exceed this limit, queries may be rejected until the number of queries no longer exceeds the limit.